pSUNSET/Pytlin/README.md

 print(1.0 == 1) # Result: True
 ```

-But the same code in kotlin:
+But after converting the prociding code into kotlin.

 ```kotlin
 println(1.0 == 1) // Error: Operator '==' cannot be applied to 'Double' and 'Int'
 ```

-Uh..., it got something wrong.
+Uh..., there is an error with the preceding code.
-Let's make it a `BigDecimal`.
+Let's transform that into a `BigDecimal`.

 ```kotlin
 import java.math.BigDecimal